Friends of the San Pablo Bay National Wildlife Refuge

 To find out more information on upcoming events in the San Francisco Bay please visit "Tidelines," the Don Edwards San Francisco Bay National Wildlife Refuge's quarterly newsletter, at http://www.fws.gov/desfbay/Tideline.htm.

 Thanks to all for attending the annual San Francisco Bay Flyway Festival on Mare Island and helping make it such a successful and fun event!
 The annual festival celebrates the return of migratory birds from their northern summer home to the SF Bay area and points south.
+Join us next year for the 13th Annual San Francisco Bay Flyway Festival on February 6-8, 2009.
 For more information, please see the festival website at www.sfbayflywayfestival.com.

 Friends of SPBNWR